Complete magnet fishing guide for beginners.

 What is magnet fishing?

-Magnet Fishing or as it is sometimes known, magnetic fishing is a relatively new hobby that is sweeping across the UK, USA and many other parts of the world.
+So what is Magnet Fishing?
+Magnet Fishing or as it is sometimes known magnetic fishing is a relatively new hobby that is sweeping across the US, UK and many other parts of the world.
 Many of the people who start in this hobby use it to diversify from metal detecting and share an interest in history and treasure hunting.
 The idea is pretty simple really.
 It’s as simple as throwing a magnet on some rope into a river, canal or lake and hoping for it to attach to some metal.
 You then pull the magnet back onto dry land and hopefully have treasure on the other end!
 That is the basic principle of what it actually is.

 Where did the idea of magnet fishing come from?